-Activity #2012-22: Include Foster Care, KinGap, and Adoption Assistance Payments in Annual Income Calculation
+Activity #2012-22: Include Foster Care, KinGap, and Adoption Assistance Payments in Annual Income Calculation income, there is no evidence that this activity affects the number of participants who are willing to be foster parents.

 HACSM includes foster care, Kin Gap, and adoption assistance payments in the determination of annual adjusted income.
 To help offset this inclusion of this income, HACSM provides a dependent allowance for foster children, disabled foster adults, and adopted children.